ibm-watson-data-lab/shopping-list-polymer-pouchdb/README.md

 # Create an Offline First Shopping List with Polymer and PouchDB

-In this developer journey, we will create an Offline First shopping list.
+In this code pattern, we will create an Offline First shopping list.
 Shopping List is an Offline First demo Progressive Web App built using Polymer and PouchDB.
 [This app is part of a series of Offline First demo apps, each built using a different stack.](https://github.com/ibm-watson-data-lab/shopping-list) Credit goes to [Bradley Holt](https://github.com/bradley-holt) for this Polymer/PouchDB implementation.

-When the reader has completed this journey, they will understand how to:
+When the reader has followed this code pattern, they will understand how to:

 * Implement an app database that runs in the browser with local data when offline, and syncs with a remote database when online.
 * Create an Offline First Progressive Web App.